We strive to

 Funding

-Undergraduate research opportunities are generally for academic credit, except for potential Summer opportunities under the SURE program
+Undergraduate research opportunities are generally for academic credit, aside from potential Summer opportunities under the SURE program

 I am happy to work with interested students to help them apply for salary awards under the PURA program or for relevant scholarships